krogk/AgroPi/README.md

 # AgroPi
-Automated cultivation sytem for plants &amp; mushrooms using Raspberry Pi
+Automated cultivation sytem for plants or mushrooms using Raspberry Pi